Sferratore/TaskTracker/README.md

 # TaskTracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6 and Node.js.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To execute correctly the application, it is also needed to set properly the API to the database.
+Run `node server.js` to launch the API to the DB.
+You can configure the API in the server.js file.

 ## Code scaffolding